On the complexity of proximal gradient and proximal gradient-Newton-CG methods for \(\ell_1\)-regularized Optimization: The hybrid proximal gradient and negative curvature method

 \subsection{Local convergence of the first phase of Algorithm~\ref{alg:hpgnc}}

-In this subsection, we show the local superlinear convergence rate of the sequence generated by the first phase (Proximal gradient step) of Algorithm~\ref{alg:hpgnc}, that is, we remove steps \ref{line3}, \ref{line6}-\ref{line12} of Algorithm~\ref{alg:hpgnc} and name the resulting method as FPGNCM .
+In this subsection, we show the local superlinear convergence rate of the sequence generated by the first phase (Proximal gradient step) of Algorithm~\ref{alg:hpgnc}.
+Specifically, we remove steps \ref{line3}, \ref{line6}--\ref{line12} of Algorithm~\ref{alg:hpgnc} and refer to the resulting method as FPGNCM .